Writing to the container execution log

 : To disable logging.Folder

-: To write logs to the default log group for the folder the container is in.- (Optional) In the Min. logging level field, select the minimum logging level.
+: To write logs to the default log group for the container where the address is located.- (Optional) In the Min. logging level field, select the minimum logging level.

 Log group